Asheq/close-buffers.vim/README.md

 Same license as Vim itself.

 ### Todo
-- Allow the option of bdeleting buffers without messing up window layout
+- Add option to not mess up window layout
-- Add gif to demonstrate commands